Strongly Compact Strong Trajectory Attractors for Evolutionary Systems and their Applications: Attractors for 2D and 3D Navier-Stokes Equations

 as $k_j\to \infty$, for all $v \in H$. \end{lemma} Similarly, together with $\Dc$, we can also consider another evolutionary system with $\bar{\Sigma}$ as a symbol space.
 The family of trajectories for this evolutionary system consists of all weak solutions of the family of 2D NSE with forces $g\in \bar{\Sigma}$ in $X$:

 Analogously, we have the following lemma.
-The proof is exactly the same as that of Lemma \ref{l:closedNSE3} above. \begin{lemma} The evolutionary system $\Dc_{\bar{\Sigma}}$ of the family of 2D NSE with forces in $\bar{\Sigma}$ is closed. \end{lemma}
+The proof is exactly the same as that of above Lemma \ref{l:closedNSE3}. \begin{lemma} The evolutionary system $\Dc_{\bar{\Sigma}}$ of the family of 2D NSE with forces in $\bar{\Sigma}$ is closed. \end{lemma}

 The following theorems recover and generalize the related results in \cite{CV02, Lu06}. \begin{theorem} Let $g_0$ be translation bounded in $ L^{2}_\mathrm{loc}(\mathbb{R};V')$.
 The two weak uniform global attractors $\Aw$, $\Aw^{\bar{\Sigma}}\subset \Hw$ and the two weak trajectory attractors $\mathfrak A_{\w}$, $\mathfrak A^{\bar{\Sigma}}_{\w}\subset C([0,\infty);\Hw)$ for the 2D NSE with the fixed force $g_0$ and for the family of 2D NSE with forces $g\in \bar{\Sigma}$, respectively, exist, $\Aw$ and $\Aw^{\bar{\Sigma}}$ are the maximal invariant and maximal quasi-invariant set w.r.t. the closure $\bar{\Dc}=\Dc_{\bar{\Sigma}}$ of the corresponding evolutionary system $\Dc$ and